 View this post on Instagram

-He started by interviewing fighters backstage to being the most famous martial arts color commentator, all while doing some serious bulking up.
+He started by interviewing fighters backstage to being the most famous martial arts commentator, all while doing some serious bulking up.

 He does MMA training, weight lifting, cryotherapy, sensory deprivation, yoga, and cardio, sometimes all in one morning, with an occasional glass of whiskey.